MojosBeans100/CI-MS5-loveplants/README.md

 - To manage the stock quantity of products
 - To view, edit and delete customer orders
 - To encourage users to purchase more products
+- The view and moderate customer ratings and reviews

+### User Stories
+All user stories are detailed in [this document](), and in the [Issues](https://github.com/MojosBeans100/CI-MS5-loveplants/issues) subfolder in the Github repository for the project.

 [Back to top](#love-plants)

+## Scope
+To determine the scope of the project, the Issues were mapped to Sprints (or Milestones) to plan for the next phase of the project.
+In general the Sprints were no longer than 2 weeks, and overall followed an organic order to developing an e-commerce website.

+Sprint 1 - basic project set up: user authentication, create models, homepage templates, display products Sprint 2 - the 'Bag' and 'Checkout' apps: add, edit, delete products in bag and checkout the order Sprint 3 - the 'Profile' app: provides users more detail about their profile, order history, review products Sprint 4
+Sprint 5

+### Scope Creep
+### Requirements
+Functional, content

 ## Structure